mmaroti/tasync/README.md

 `limit` number of instances of `func` are currently running.
 If this limit is reached, then further calls of `func` are delayed until one of the running instances returns.
-This method chooses that outstanding call to run next which is earliest in a logical time ordering (i.e. the one that would be called fist if all asynchronous calls were blocking).
+This method chooses that outstanding call to run next which is earliest in the logical time ordering (i.e. the one that would be called fist if all asynchronous calls were blocking).

+## join(first, second)

+Returns `first`, when both `first` and `second` are resolved.
+If one of them are rejected, then that error is returned in the future.
+Both `first` and `second` can be regular objects, so this method may return a regular object, throw an error, or return a future.